Gert-Jan van Doorn

 Gert-Jan van Doorn (born 3 February 1999) is a Dutch rower.
 He won a silver medal in the men's eight at the 2024 Summer Olympics in Paris.

 Early and personal life

 He attended the University of Washington in Seattle, United States.
 He had to remain in Spokane, Washington during the COVID-19 pandemic.

 Career

 In July 2022, with his University of Washington boat, he won the Visitors Challenge at the Henley Regatta.

 He won a silver medal in the coxless four at the 2023 European Rowing Championships in Bled, Slovenia.
 He won a silver medal in the men's eight at the 2023 World Rowing Championships in Belgrade.

 He won a silver medal in the men's eight at the 2024 Summer Olympics in Paris.

+In Amsterdam in June 2026, he won a silver medal at the 2026 World Rowing Championships in the men's coxless four alongside Lennart van Lierop, Rik Rienks and Eli Brouwer.